Bridging the Classroom to Careers through Apprenticeship

 This Center of Excellence webinar is designed to empower educators, practitioners, and stakeholders with the knowledge and tools needed to seamlessly connect education with Registered Apprenticeship (RA) programs.
 Attendees will gain insights into how education can effectively transition into apprenticeship, hear comprehensive data and statistics that highlight the impact and success rates of RA programs, and learn about the myriad of benefits of combining traditional education with RA, including enhanced skills acquisition, job readiness, and long-term career success.
 Industry experts will also provide examples of successfully implementing education-to-apprenticeship pathways.
 This informative and engaging session will equip you with the strategies and knowledge to bridge the gap between education and apprenticeship, ultimately benefiting students and the workforce.

-Link to webinar
+Link to Webinar

 Link to PPT

-Link to Office Hours webinar
+Link to Office Hours Webinar

 Link to Office Hours PPT